-NFL looks at adding “booth umpire” and tech advisor for refs
+NFL looks at adding “booth umpire” and tech adviser for refs

-The NFL is considering adding a “booth umpire” and a senior technology advisor to the referee to assist the officiating crew.
+The NFL is considering adding a “booth umpire” and a senior technology adviser to the referee to assist the officiating crew.

 The league also is looking at other rules changes, including an alternative to the onside kick.